-62. Perchloroethylene Dry Cleaning Operations subject to an Area Source NESHAP, excluding perchloroethylene dry cleaning operations registered pursuant to OAR 340-210-0100(2)
+62 Perchloroethylene dry cleaning operations subject to an area source NESHAP under OAR 340 division 244, excluding perchloroethylene dry cleaning operations registered pursuant to OAR 340-210-0100(2).

-63. Pesticide Manufacturing 5,000 or more tons/yr. annual production
+63 Pesticide manufacturing 5,000 or more tons/year annual production.

-64. Petroleum Refining and Re-refining of Lubricating Oils and Greases including Asphalt Production by Distillation and the reprocessing of oils and/or solvents for fuels
+64 Petroleum refining and re-refining of lubricating oils and greases including asphalt production by distillation and the reprocessing of oils and/or solvents for fuels.

-65. Plating and Polishing Operations subject to an Area Source NESHAP
+65 Plating and polishing operations subject to an area source NESHAP under OAR 340 division 244.

-66. Plywood Manufacturing and/or Veneer Drying
+66 Plywood manufacturing and/or veneer drying.

-67. Prepared Feeds Manufacturing for animals and fowl and associated grain elevators 10,000 or more tons per year throughput
+67 Prepared feeds manufacturing for animals and fowl and associated grain elevators 10,000 or more tons per year throughput.

-68. Primary Smelting and/or Refining of Ferrous and Non-Ferrous Metals
+68 Primary smelting and/or refining of ferrous and non-ferrous metals.

-69. Pulp, Paper and Paperboard Mills
+69 Pulp, paper and paperboard mills.

-70. Rock, Concrete or Asphalt Crushing both portable and stationary 25,000 or more tons/yr. crushed
+70 Rock, concrete or asphalt crushing, both stationary and portable, 25,000 or more tons/year crushed.

-71. Sawmills and/or Planing Mills 25,000 or more bd. ft./maximum 8 hr. finished product
+71 Sawmills and/or planing mills 25,000 or more board feet/maximum 8 hour finished product.

-72. Secondary Nonferrous Metals Processing subject to an Area Source NESHAP
+72 Secondary nonferrous metals processing subject to an Area Source NESHAP under OAR 340 division 244.

-73. Secondary Smelting and/or Refining of Ferrous and Non-Ferrous Metals
+73 Secondary smelting and/or refining of ferrous and nonferrous metals.

-74. Seed Cleaning and Associated Grain Elevators 5,000 or more tons/yr. throughput1
+74 Seed cleaning and associated grain elevators 5,000 or more tons/year throughput.1

-75. Sewage Treatment Facilities employing internal combustion for digester gasses
+75 Sewage treatment facilities employing internal combustion engines for digester gasses.

-76. Soil Remediation Facilities stationary or portable

-77. Steel Works, Rolling and Finishing Mills
+76 Soil remediation facilities, both stationary and portable.

+77 Steel works, rolling and finishing mills.

-78. Surface Coating in Manufacturing subject to RACT2
+78 Surface coating in manufacturing subject to RACT under OAR 340 division 232.2

-79. Surface Coating Operations with actual emissions of VOCs before add on controls of 10 or more tons/yr.
+79 Surface coating operations with actual emissions of VOCs before add on controls of 10 or more tons/year.

-80. Synthetic Resin Manufacturing
+80 Synthetic resin manufacturing.

-81. Tire Manufacturing
+81 Tire manufacturing.

-82. Wood Furniture and Fixtures 25,000 or more bd. ft./maximum 8 hr. input
+82 Wood furniture and fixtures 25,000 or more board feet/maximum 8 hour input.

-83. Wood Preserving (excluding waterborne)
+83 Wood preserving (excluding waterborne).

-84. All Other Sources not listed herein that DEQ determines an air quality concern exists or one which would emit significant malodorous emissions
+84 All other sources, both stationary and portable, not listed herein that DEQ determines an air quality concern exists or one which would emit significant malodorous emissions.

-85. All Other Sources not listed herein which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of PM10 if located in a PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state
+85 All other sources, both stationary and portable, not listed herein which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons per year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 nonattainment or maintenance area, or 10 or more tons per year of any single criteria pollutant if located in any part of the state.

+86 Chemical manufacturing facilities that do not transfer liquids containing organic HAP listed in Table 1 of 40 CFR part 63 subpart VVVVVV to tank trucks or railcars and are not subject to emission limits in Table 2, 3, 4, 5, 6, or 8 of 40 CFR part 63 subpart VVVVVV.

+87 Stationary internal combustion engines if:

+a.
+For emergency generators and firewater pumps, the aggregate engine horsepower rating is greater than 30,000 horsepower; or

+b.
+For any individual non-emergency or non-fire pump engine, the engine is subject to 40 CFR part 63, subpart ZZZZ and is rated at 500 horsepower or more, excluding two stroke lean burn engines, engines burning exclusively landfill or digester gas, and four stroke engines located in remote areas; or

+c.
+For any individual non-emergency engine, the engine is subject to 40 CFR part 60, subpart IIII and:

+A. The engine has a displacement of 30 liters or more per cylinder; or

+B. The engine has a displacement of less than 30 liters per cylinder and is rated at 500 horsepower or more and the engine and control device are either not certified by the manufacturer to meet the NSPS or not operated and maintained according to the manufacturer’s emission-related instructions; or